Policies for French & Francophone Studies Graduate Students

 - Van Pelt Library Research and Instructional Services Department

-Each semester, continuing students will meet with their respective Graduate Chairs to discuss course selections for the coming term and will complete a Course Registration Worksheet at that time.
+Each semester, continuing students will meet with the Graduate Chair to discuss course selections for the coming term and will complete a Course Registration Worksheet at that time.
 The Graduate Chair should return the worksheet to the Graduate Coordinator, who will register students for their designated courses just before the start of the next semester.
 Students are asked not to register for courses themselves in order to minimize the billing errors that inevitably arise when registration precedes tuition credit adjustments.
 Those who are concerned about enrollment caps in courses outside the Department or who are receiving student loans should speak to the Graduate Coordinator about early registration.
 Students should also receive written permission in the form of an email from the instructor teaching the course outside the Department.

-Each student should complete a minimum of 20 units to complete the requirements for the Ph.D. in Hispanic, French, and Italian Studies.
+Each student should complete a minimum of 20 units to fulfill the requirements for the Ph.D. in French and Francophone Studies.
 Students should keep this policy in mind when planning their course of study, especially with regard to anticipating transfer credits and ensuring the fulfillment of all required courses.
 Students can take additional courses in consultation with the Graduate Chair, and these course credits will be covered by the Graduate School.
 After the student completes the 20 units, there is no limit on how many units a student can take before h/she graduates.
 Courses taken during the summer, except the language courses offered for reading knowledge by the Graduate School during the first summer session, will no longer be covered by the Graduate School.

 Incomplete grades may not be carried from semester to semester, except in emergency circumstances.
-Please note - The Graduate School will withold your stipend if you have incompletes.
+Please note - The Graduate School will withhold your stipend if you have incompletes.
 Students who have completed all work for a course and have not received a final grade are urged to notify the Graduate Chair and Graduate Coordinator as soon as possible.

 Independent studies are reserved for those special cases in which a student needs directed reading in an area not covered regularly in coursework offered by the relevant Graduate Group.
 Students may not take more than one independent study per semester, and the total number of independent studies throughout a student's graduate career normally may not exceed three.
 Students should get the approval of the Graduate Chair before making definitive arrangements with an individual professor to undertake an independent study.
 It is expected that an independent study will involve a syllabus and writing assignments and will culminate in a letter grade.